MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/bi-how-analyze-actual-versus-budget.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: bi, power BI, analysis, KPI ms.date: 12/01/2017
+ms.search.keywords: bi, power BI, analysis, KPI ms.date: 01/25/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: cfe0eed4090ef458e774da8d0bc03910247570d7
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: e76d590476b1236bf1d82a7f5e4f502ffdd9d02d
+ms.openlocfilehash: 1da2e94fa64d1daa3304b5266d54152563cfa283
 ms.contentlocale: en-nz
-ms.lasthandoff: 12/14/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-analyze-actual-amounts-versus-budgeted-amounts"></a>How to: Analyse Actual Amounts Versus Budgeted Amounts
+# <a name="analyze-actual-amounts-versus-budgeted-amounts"></a>Analyse Actual Amounts Versus Budgeted Amounts
 As a part of gathering, analysing, and sharing your company data, you view actual amounts compared to budgeted amounts for all accounts and for several periods.

 To analyse budgeted amounts, you must first create G(L budgets.
-For more information, see [How to: Create G/L Budgets](finance-how-create-budgets.md).
+For more information, see [Create G/L Budgets](finance-how-create-budgets.md).

-> [!NOTE]
->   This functionality requires that your experience is set to **Suite**.
-For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).

 ## <a name="to-view-a-gl-budget"></a>To view a G/L budget
 In a budget with dimensions, you can filter the entries and see specific budgets.